richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 What is not as evident is the logic, the thought process, and the utilization of parametric design that have been applied to bring about the complex execution.[1-2]

+It was a feedback loop, where the design drove the code, and the code, in turn, reinfluenced the design.
+Benjamin Koren (BK)
+Managing Director of ONE TO ONE ONE TO ONE is a computational geometry and digital fabrication consultancy on art and architecture projects, offering services in bespoke geometric computation, precision 3D CAD construction, integrative CAM fabrication and innovative R&D at all scales.[1-3]

 ### 复杂系统（complex system）

 ### 算法（algorithm）